Flight Centre Category Header

 Reach out

 The holidays amplify loneliness, that sense of not belonging if you have nowhere to go to.
 Reach out to anyone who you think might like some company – you can do that in small ways and let them do that on their own terms.
-You can reach out to someone who needs it and say, “Hey, we would love you at any point over Christmas and we really, really mean it.
+You can reach out to someone who needs it and say, “Hey, we would love you at any point over the holidays and we really, really mean it.
 We don’t want to intrude, but what might work for you?
 Do you want to come over for coffee in the morning, a glass of bubbly at some point, or early dinner?”
 Just ask them!
 One of the thinking traps that humans fall into is that they expect people to be mind-readers – and we mind-read for other people.
 Just ask – it gives people something to look forward to.

 Pace yourself.
 Be kind to yourself.
 Holidays are not a competition.